 As part of BeeCon 2024 Craig Symonds presented ‘Exploring Mexico's Stingless Bees: A Photographer's Perspective.’
 The conference was hosted by the Centre for Bee Ecology, Evolution, and Conservation at York University, a recognized global leader in bee research.
 As the first nature photographer to present at BeeCon, he highlighted the cultural and ecological significance of stingless bees in Oaxaca, rooted in Indigenous meliponiculture.

-The Spring 2024 Newsletter of the Entomological Society of Ontario featured a cover photo by Craig Symonds, a new member of the society.
+The Spring 2024 Newsletter of the Entomological Society of Ontario featured a cover photo by Craig Symonds, a member of the society.
 Founded in 1863, it is Canada’s oldest entomological society, with a mission to further the study and appreciation of insects.